ArnobChowdhury/virtual_admin/README.md

 #### Get a device

-Any employee can get information about any device.
+Any employee can get information about any device in their company.
 Authorization headers are needed.
 Send a GET request to http://127.0.0.1:8000/requisition/devices/

 #### Requisition